mcnole25/fun-with-numbers/README.md

 # Files

+### 0 to 1
+A list of all decimals from 0 to 1 with 4 digits of precision.

 ### 16 Bit Precision
 A list of all possible 16 bit precision values rounded to 10 digits.
 Generated via Javascript.